rootn9633/my-tech-blog/content/pages/contacts.md

 socialImage: "/media/image-4.jpg"
 ---

-This is how you can reach me...
+This is how you can reach me:

-* Email: rootn.9633@gmail.com
+* Email: howard.ke@berkeley.edu